-- greater brand recognition among Internet users and clients; - better products and services; - larger user and customer bases; - · more extensive and well developed marketing and sales networks; and - substantially greater financial and technical resources.
+- greater brand recognition among Internet users and clients; - better products and services; - larger user and customer bases; - more extensive and well developed marketing and sales networks; and - substantially greater financial and technical resources.

 Our existing competitors may in the future achieve greater market acceptance and gain a greater market share through launching of new products, introducing new technologies, or forming alliances among themselves, or may enhance their ability to compete with us through mergers and acquisitions or financing activities.
 During the past few years, many of our competitors have successfully listed their shares in the U.S. stock market.
-For example, SouFun (NASDAQ: SFUN) completed an initial public offering on the New York Stock Exchange ("NYSE") in November 2010; Youku (NYSE: YOKU) completed an initial public offering on the NYSE in December 2010; Qihoo (NYSE: QIHU) completed an initial public offering on the NYSE in March 2011, Tudou (NASDAQ: TUDO) completed an initial public offering on NASDAQ in August 2011; and YY Inc. (NASDAQ: YY) completed an initial public offering on NASDAQ in December 2012.
+For example, SouFun (NASDAQ: SFUN) completed an initial public offering on NASDAQ in September 2010; BitAuto completed an initial public offering on the New York Stock Exchange ("NYSE") in November 2010; Youku (NYSE: YOKU) completed an initial public offering on the NYSE in December 2010; Qihoo (NYSE: QIHU) completed an initial public offering on the NYSE in March 2011, Tudou (NASDAQ: TUDO) completed an initial public offering on NASDAQ in August 2011; and YY Inc. (NASDAQ: YY) completed an initial public offering on NASDAQ in December 2012.
 In August 2012, two of the leading Chinese Internet video companies, Tudou and Youku, completed stock-for-stock merger to create a new company, Youku Tudou Inc., which has boosted their combined market share.
-With the capital raised in their listings, these companies enhanced their ability to compete with these newly listed sites, and with Youku Tudou Inc. after the merger of Youku and Tudou, and our operating expenses will increase.
+With the capital raised in their listings, these companies enhanced their ability to compete against us and, in addition, gained greater brand recognition for their particular products and services.
+We will need additional financial and other resources to compete with these newly listed sites, and with Youku Tudou Inc. after the merger of Youku and Tudou, and our operating expenses will increase.
 If our competitors are more successful than we are in developing products or in attracting and retaining users and advertisers, our revenues and growth rates could decline.
 It is also possible that new competitors may emerge and acquire significant market share.
 In addition, operators of leading Websites or Internet service providers, including Google and Microsoft, currently offer, and could expand, their online products and services targeting China.
 Such entities may cooperate with other organizations, such as telecommunication operators, in China to accelerate their entry into, and to enhance their competitiveness in, the Chinese market.